saidililia/Metaheuristic-Hyperparameter-Optimization-for-Intrusion-Detection/README.md

-# Network Intrusion Detection using Decision Tree Classifier
+# Network Intrusion Detection using Decision Tree Classifie

 ## Overview
 This project focuses on **network intrusion detection** using the **UNSW-NB15 dataset**.
 The primary goal is to classify network traffic as either **normal or an attack** by implementing a **Decision Tree Classifier**.